wp-plugins/flyzoo/readme.txt

 * **Multiple operators:** Incoming **live support** requests are automatically routed to the first available operator

 * **Customizable online, offline and login messages:** Welcome your visitors and invite them to chat or contact you while you're offline!
-Customize headers, pop up messages and add images to match your marketing needs
+Customize headers, pop up messages and add images to match your marketing needs.

 * **Eye-catching, sleek interface:** You love great design and we do too.
 Our **chat** has been crafted to offer a unique, elegant look and feel that you can customize to match your brand style!

 * **Smooth, facebook-like chat message delivery:** [Flyzoo Live Chat](http://www.flyzoo.co) is cloud based platform, highly scalable and won't clutter your site database like self-hosted solutions.
 Just the enable the plugin, and we'll handle all the heavy lifting!

-* **In-browser chat**: windows with auto re-load while browsing the site
+* **In-browser chat**: windows will auto re-load while browsing the site

 * Single Sign On for WordPress/BuddyPress: your users can login and chat with ther existing WordPress account